John Lewis Partnership says turnaround to take extra two years after £59m loss

 It added that investment into its strategy and customers was going to “take precedence” over its annual bonus for staff members.

-Dame Sharon White, chairwoman of the group, told the PA news agency that workers will need to take the “mindset of owners” as the group continues efforts to improve its finances.
+Dame Sharon White, chair of the group, said workers will need to take the “mindset of owners” as the group continues efforts to improve its finances.

 “Our partners are the centre of the partnership and can hopefully see that right decisions are being made,” she said.